If you or a loved one are struggling, we can help. Request a call today.

 The Half-Life of Suboxone

-Suboxone has a longer half-life than most other opioids.
+Suboxone has a longer half-life than most opioids.
 The half-life of buprenorphine is between 24-42 hours, and the half-life of naloxone is 2-12 hours.
 With such a long half-life, Suboxone is considered a long-acting medication and can stay in your system for up to 8 days.

 Half life refers to how long it takes for a drug to completely leave your system